jeanphilippelingrand/node-typescript-streams/README.md

 1. Understand how nodeJS `.pipe()` function actually manage each stream buffer.
 1. Understand the highWaterMark parameter

-There is not yet explicit explanations but this is ready to be started.
+There is no yet explicit explanations but this is ready to be started.
 Play with the parameters and the logs to understand the flows.

-#installation
+## installation

 1. `npm install`
 1. `npm run start`